 - Growing a community fund and teaching children about the basics of the stock market.

 - Giving away shares of stock to encourage investing.

 Our "Sharing it Forward" initiative will act as our financial literacy cheerleader because it will entice individuals to share and tune into our content regarding finances.
 Given that in order to receive the stock gift, the individual has to follow, like, and/or comment on our content.

 By giving away shares of stock that the masses are familiar with, not only will it engage our target audience, it would also attract the attention of large corporations by indirectly promoting their brand.
 Imagine a company like Snapchat finding out we're gifting shares of their stock to the public, in our latest giveaway video.
 The video details why Snapchat has solid fundamentals and is a great long-term investment.

 Now think about that for one second.
 While promoting our foundation, we're essentially creating a free commercial for Snapchat that encourages the public to increase their bottom line.
 Wouldn't it be in Snapchat's best interest to promote or cosign a video that motivates potential investors to purchase shares of their stock?
 Of course it would.
 This is why we believe this program will increase brand awareness and help with our overall fundraising goals.

-With all of this being said, we are humbly asking businesses and small donors alike, to assist us in changing the community one book and hook at a time with our non profit organization.
-Your dollars will be put to work in our Reading Lit, Your Story Matters and Sharing it Forward programs that will have the ability to create tangible changes in our community.
-Thank you so much for your time and consideration in this matter and we hope after reading this and gathering more information, if necessary, that you are not opposed to supporting our non profit.
+With all of this being said, we are humbly asking businesses and small donors alike, to assist us in changing the community one book and hook at a time with our nonprofit organization.
+Your dollars will be put to work in each of our programs and to start a vital fund to combat GUN and SEXUAL violence in honor of our friend Joshua Johnson.
+These additional funds will give us the necessary resources and the ability to create tangible changes in our community.
+Thank you so much for your time and consideration in this matter and we hope after reading this and gathering more information, if necessary, that you are not opposed to supporting our nonprofit.